WatheqAlshowaiter/model-fields/README.md

 ### The Solution

-To solve this, I created a simple trait that retrieves the required fields easily.
+To solve this, I created a simple trait (and a facade class) that retrieves the required fields easily.
 Later, I added support for older Laravel versions, as that was where most of the use cases occurred.
 Eventually, I extracted it into this package.

 So Briefly, This package is useful if: